Rabbinic Intern Zevi Lowenberg

 “I grew up hearing stories of both of my grandfathers’ experiences in World War II and my great uncle’s time in Korea, so I had great respect for military service,” he said.
 It was the events of September 11, 2001 that motivated him to serve.
 I’m part of the 9/11 generation, so I decided that no matter what, I’m going to serve this country and find a way to give back,” he said.

 Growing up in a vibrant Jewish community, Lowenberg was nurtured at his Jewish day school.
 “As a child I decided to either be a firefighter or a rabbi,” he said.
 “Learning about my Jewish identity was a big part of my life.”
-In 2015 he began his studies at the Jewish Theological Institute and is now a third-year rabbinic student.
+In 2015 he began his studies at the Jewish Theological Seminary and is now a third-year rabbinic student.